-12 Personality Traits All Entrepreneurs Have
+12 Crucial Personality Traits All Entrepreneurs Have

-Entrepreneurial mindset can be defined as:
+An entrepreneurial mindset can be defined as:

 “A specific state of mind, which orientates human conduct towards entrepreneurial activities and outcomes.
 Individuals with entrepreneurial mindsets are often drawn to opportunities, innovation and new value creation.”
 (Financial Times).

 Statistics form the Global Entrepreneurship Monitor (GEM) show that more people than ever are realising the dream of starting their own business.